Choosing a Program

 Schedule Study Abroad Advising via the BBA Portal

-A completed BBA advising plan is required for all study abroad applications.
-You will talk about this and more at your advising appointment with BBA IP:
+Study abroad advising is required for all study abroad applicants.
+You will talk about the following and more at your advising appointment with BBA IP:

 - Discuss your specific goals with BBA International Programs